fpmi-tp2021/labrabota5-kiss-report/markdown/testing.md

 ```

 - ```sql
-select * from pilots inner join (select helicopters.number as hn, helicopters.brand from Helicopters inner join (select max(num_flights), sum(cost) as total, brand as b from (select count(Flights.id) as num_flights, Flights.cost as cost, Helicopters.brand as brand from Flights inner join Helicopters on Flights.helicopter_number = Helicopters.number group by brand)) on helicopters.brand = b) on pilots.helicopter_number = hn group by pilots.surname;
+SELECT *
+FROM pilots
+INNER JOIN (SELECT helicopters.number as hn,
+helicopters.brand
+FROM Helicopters
+INNER JOIN (SELECT max(num_flights),
+sum(cost) as total,
+brand as b
+FROM (SELECT count(Flights.id) as num_flights,
+Flights.cost as cost,
+Helicopters.brand as brand
+FROM Flights
+INNER JOIN Helicopters
+ON Flights.helicopter_number = Helicopters.number
+GROUP BY brand))
+ON helicopters.brand = b)
+ON pilots.helicopter_number = hn
+GROUP BY pilots.surname;
 ```

 ```